Causal Decision Making and Causal Effect Estimation Are Not the Same... and Why It Matters: Why It Matters

 Finally, Figure~\ref{fig:bias_low} shows an example in which causal bias could help.
 In our example, this would happen when the bias leads to an overestimation of the causal effect,\footnote{More generally, it happens when the bias pushes the estimation further in the direction of the correct decision.} which lessens errors due to variance.
 In practice, this could occur when confounding is stronger for individuals with large effects---for example, if confounding bias is stronger for “likely buyers,” but the effect of ads is also stronger for them.
-In such scenarios, BM would be a better alternative than UM for making intervention decisions, even if its causal effect estimates are highly inaccurate.
+In such scenarios, the BM would be a better alternative than the UM for making intervention decisions, even if its causal effect estimates are highly inaccurate.

 The key insight here is that optimizing to make the correct decision generally involves understanding whether a causal effect is above or below a given threshold, which is different from optimizing to reduce the magnitude of the bias in a causal effect estimate.
-Hence, correcting for confounding bias when learning treatment assignment policies (e.g., as proposed in~\cite{athey2021policy}) may actually hurt decision making!
-Furthermore, models trained with confounded data may lead to decisions that are just as good (or better) than the decisions made with models trained with costly experimental data~\citep{fernandez2019observational}, in particular when larger causal effects are more likely to be overestimated or when the variance reduction benefits of larger and cheaper data outweigh the detrimental effect of confounding.
+Hence, correcting for confounding bias when learning treatment assignment policies (e.g., as proposed in~\cite{athey2021policy}) may hurt decision making.
+Furthermore, models trained with confounded data may lead to decisions that are as good (or better) than the decisions made with models trained with costly experimental data~\citep{fernandez2019observational}, in particular when larger causal effects are more likely to be overestimated or when the variance reduction benefits of more and cheaper data outweigh the detrimental effect of confounding.

 Although most of our discussion focuses on selection in treatment assignment as a source of confounding bias, this insight is agnostic to the source of the bias and can be generalized to other situations where the data may be problematic for causal effect estimation.
-For instance, the bias could be the result of violating the Stable Unit Treatment Value Assumption (SUTVA), non-compliance with the treatment assignment, flaws in the experimental design, or differences between the setup in the training data and the setting where the trained model is expected to be used.
-The main takeaway is that data issues that make it impossible to accurately estimate causal effects do not necessarily imply that the data is useless for making intervention decisions.
+For instance, the bias could be the result of violating the stable unit treatment value assumption (SUTVA), non-compliance with the treatment assignment, flaws in the experimental design, or differences between the setup in the training data and the setting where the trained model is expected to be used.
+The main takeaway is that data issues that make it impossible to estimate causal effects accurately do not necessarily keep us from using the data to make accurate intervention decisions.